jamenlyndon/portfolio/README.md

 2. Install the required npm packages:
 ```
-// Browse to the clined repo
+// Browse to the cloned repo
 cd 'c:/where-you-cloned-the-reopo/'

 // Install